Trust Before Automation

 Reception

 The reaction from users was overwhelmingly positive.
-Instead of waiting days or weeks for answers, AI Assist empowered users to complete intake in a single session — reducing time from first click to review by over 100%.
+Instead of waiting days or weeks for answers, AI Assist empowered users to complete intake in a single session — reducing intake time by 3x.

 Evolving design